 The Blood and Marrow Transplant (BMT) Program at Northside Hospital is one of the most qualified and experienced transplant centers in the United States.

 There are three main types of blood and marrow transplants:

-In 2018, Northside had among the best survival rates in the United States for the tenth consecutive year (2009-18), per data released by the National Marrow Donor Program (NMDP) and the Center for International Blood and Marrow Transplant Research 1.
+In 2022, Northside Hospital had among the best allogeneic transplant survival outcomes in the United States for the 14th consecutive year (2009-22), per data released by Be The Match® and the Center for International Blood and Marrow Transplant Research 1.
 Northside Hospital was also the only center in the country (out of 175) in 2022 to maintain outcomes in the “above expected” range for 14 consecutive reporting years.

 The BMT Program at Northside Hospital is one of the largest clinical transplant programs in the United States, serving patients undergoing bone marrow and stem cell transplant therapy and providing primary leukemia treatment options.

 The BMT Program at Northside Hospital meets the criteria of “an excellent transplant center” per guidelines established by the American Society for Blood and Marrow Transplantation, the Foundation for Cellular Therapy and the National Marrow Donor Program.
 These are the three BMT governing organizations that provide patients and family members with detailed information on how to identify an excellent transplant center through outstanding survival outcomes, experienced and highly-trained staff, comprehensive quality management program and state-of-the-art facilities.

 Learn more about The Blood and Marrow Transplant (BMT) Program at Northside Hospital Cancer Institute.

 For more information or to refer a patient to the Blood and Marrow Transplant Program at NHCI, please call 404-255-1930.

 A former leukemia and bone marrow transplant patient had the opportunity of a lifetime - to meet the woman who saved her life.